Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Conclusions

 \section{Conclusions}

-In this paper the causal structure of the LQG OS collapse model \cite{KellyBlackholecollapse}, related to \cite{KellyEffectiveloopquantumgravity} has been analysed.
-A speciality of this model is that the spacetime is not diffeomorphism invariant at the Planck regime, it depends on the choice of lapse function, although they are suppressed by factors of the area gap $\Delta$.
-As then the metric is not independent of the choice of coordinates, it is not straightforwardly possible to construct global conformally compactified coordinates and derive a Penrose diagram.
+In this paper the causal structure of the LQG OS collapse model \cite{KellyBlackholecollapse}, related to \cite{KellyEffectiveloopquantumgravity}, has been analysed.
+A speciality of this model is that the spacetime is not diffeomorphism invariant at the Planck regime; it depends on the choice of lapse function, although it is suppressed by factors of the area gap $\Delta$.
+Then, as the metric is not independent of the choice of coordinates, it is not straightforwardly possible to construct global conformally compactified coordinates and derive a Penrose diagram.
 Nevertheless, it is possible to study light-like radial geodesics, which capture the main causal features.
+Note that this strategy could also be applied to other models, which break diffeomorphism invariance at the quantum level as in \cite{GambiniSphericallysymmetricloop,GambiniLQBHextensions}.
 This was first done for the vacuum region of the spacetime, which coincides with the eternal description of \cite{KellyEffectiveloopquantumgravity}.
 It turns out that there are two apparent horizons $x_{in}$ and $x_{out}$, which in the eternal case are Killing and causal horizons.
 As in the collapse model \cite{KellyBlackholecollapse}, spacetime is dynamical due to the presence of matter, the presence of this causal horizon has to be rediscussed.
 It was found that it is not present in the collapsing case.
 Radial ingoing light rays move inwards and pass both horizons until they hit the minimal radius surface $x_{min}$, where the vacuum spacetime ends.
-This is no problem as the light ray is captured by the collapsing matter surface before reaching this point and then propagates regularly in the matter region of spacetime.
-Outgoing light rays emitted outside of $x_{out}$ reach out up to infinity and in their past originate at the outer horizon $x_{out}$, both within infinite coordinate time.
-Instead, light rays staring between the inner and outer horizon $x_{in} < x < x_{out}$ arrive in the future always at $x_{in}$ and in their past at $x_{out}$, also in infinite coordinate time.
+This is no problem as the light rays are captured by the collapsing matter surface before reaching this point and then propagate regularly in the matter region of spacetime.
+Outgoing light rays emitted outside of $x_{out}$ reach out to infinity and in their past originate at the outer horizon $x_{out}$, both within infinite coordinate time.
+Instead, light rays starting between the inner and outer horizons $x_{in} < x < x_{out}$ arrive in the future always at $x_{in}$ and in their past at $x_{out}$, also in infinite coordinate time.
 Again, before reaching these horizons they are captured by the matter surface and continue their propagation according to the matter region metric.
 The last case are outgoing light rays starting at $x_{min} < x < x_{in}$, which in the past originate at $x_{min}$ and evolve towards $x_{in}$ in infinite time.
 The fact that these horizons are reached only within infinite coordinate time indicates that the chart does not cover regions beyond these points.
-This can be understood as interpreting the eternal metric as a part of a Reissner-Nordstöm like causal structure.
+This can be understood as interpreting the eternal metric as a part of a Reissner-Nordstöm-like causal structure.